 Cybersecurity tips for avoiding SIM hijacking

-1. Understand How SIM Hijacking Works
+1. Understand how SIM hijacking works

-As with any scam, the first step in protecting yourself against is to understand how the scheme works.
+As with any scam, the first step in protecting yourself against it is to understand how the scheme works.

 Scammers start the hijacking process by finding a target and collecting their personal information.
 They get hold of data like email addresses, mailing addresses, government-issued ID numbers, date of birth and more by trawling social media, setting up phishing attacks, or buying it from other online fraudsters.

 Then, the hijackers contact your phone carrier.
 They use the information they’ve swiped to answer your security questions and convince your carrier to port your phone number onto a SIM card in their possession.
 Once they have access to your number and all your messages, the hackers can start breaking into your accounts, taking your money, stealing your social media handles and more.